rougin/credo/README.md

 ## Using `Rougin\Credo\Model`

-The `Model` class enables the specified entity (e.g., `User`) to perform CRUD operations without relying on a repository:
+The `Model` class enables the specified entity to perform CRUD operations without relying on a repository (e.g., `User`):

 ``` php
 // application/models/User.php